dezmou/mbc-wrapper/README.md

 ## Battle tested
 The wrapper contract has been tested on every case and isn't vulnerable to attacks.

-Tests are done on a fork or mainNet with the real state of original MBC contract.
+Tests are done on a fork of mainnet with the real state of original MBC contract.

 ![alt text](./tests.PNG "Tests")